 Start your meal with salad or soup

 A low calorie meal contains loads of vegetables, moderate carbohydrate, and good source of protein and low fat sources.
 Starting your meal with a vegetable salad or a big bowl of vegetable soup will help you feel full.
-The correct sequence of eating a low calorie meal without feeling hungry even after eating is to start with your salad or soup followed by low-fat yogurt or a glass of thin buttermilk, followed by 1 portion of carbohydrate and protein.
+The correct sequence of eating a low calorie meal without feeling hungry even after eating is to start with your salad or soup followed by fruits.

 A healthy diet coupled with daily exercise is the best way to lose weight.
 You can try various forms of exercise such as.

 Exercise for at least 30 minutes.
 Your body starts burning fat only after 20 minutes of exercise.
 Any form of exercise when performed for less than 20 minutes will have no effect on fat burning.